-Next, comes implementation.
 This is the part where we make ourselves an actual essay plan, in which we decide how to implement all the new information we’ve collected.
-That is, deciding which arguments or language devices we will analyse in paragraph 1, paragraph 2, and so on.
+That is, deciding which arguments or language devices we will analyse in paragraph 1, paragraph 2 and so on.
 This part is largely up to you and the way in which you prefer to link various ideas.

-Below is an example of how you might choose to plan your Introduction and Body Paragraph.
-It may seem a bit wordy, but this is the recommended thought processes you should consider when mapping out your essay, as explained in the following sections of this blog post.
-You may want to skip ahead and read those first so you know what we’re talking about when you see CCTAP or TEEL, but otherwise it’s pretty straight forward.
+Below is an example of how you might choose to plan your introduction and body paragraph.
+It may seem a bit wordy, but this is the recommended thought process you should consider when mapping out your essay, as explained in the following sections of this blog post.
+You may want to skip ahead and read those first so you know what we’re talking about when you see CCTAP (explained in Step 2: Introduction) or TEEL (explained in Step 3: Body Paragraphs), but otherwise it’s pretty straight forward.
 With enough practice you may even be able to remember some of these elements in your head, rather than writing it out in detail during each SAC or exam (it might be a little time consuming).

-C: Detention of Asylum Seekers is currently a popular topic of discussion, “issue regarding the treatment and management of asylum seekers.”
+Context: Detention of Asylum Seekers is currently a popular topic of discussion, 'issue regarding the treatment and management of asylum seekers'.

-C: Detention of Asylum Seekers is wrong, “detention as a whole is inhumane.”
+Contention: Detention of Asylum Seekers is wrong, 'detention as a whole is inhumane'.

-A: Those in favour of Asylum Seekers, “supporters of his resource centre.”
+Audience: Those in favour of Asylum Seekers, 'supporters of his resource centre'.

-P: Allow Asylum Seekers into the country, “[barring them from entering the country] … should be ceased immediately.”
+Purpose: Allow Asylum Seekers into the country, '[barring them from entering the country]…should be ceased immediately'.

 Topic: Inhumanity of detention